tamucc-comp-bio/classroom_repo_2024/assignments/assignment_3.md

 ## GitHub Preparation

 * You must be a member of our class's github classroom.
-If you are not a member (because you did not accept the initial invite sent via email) then please let me know via email (include your github id) and I'll reinvite you.
+You can tell if you're a member by clicking the "Click on this Link to Initiate this Assignment" below.
+If that link does not work, then please let me know via email (include your github id) and I'll reinvite you to the classroom.

 * Make sure you are logged into github.

+---

 ## Description of Assignment